Anion exchange protein 2: Mechanism of ion exchange

 During the process of acid secretion, the cellular pH increases, triggering the release of the "trigger" loop from the cytoplasmic domain.
-This allows for the re-arrangement of the TM helices, while the CTD loop is forced out, enabling HCO3- binding.
-Further conformational changes then turn the AE2 protein into an outward-facing conformation, releasing HCO3- into the extracellular environment and capturing Cl- into the binding pocket.
+This allows for the re-arrangement of the TM helices, while the CTD loop is forced out, enabling HCO_{3}- binding.
+Further conformational changes then turn the AE2 protein into an outward-facing conformation, releasing HCO_{3}- into the extracellular environment and capturing Cl- into the binding pocket.
 Finally, the AE2 protein returns to its inward-facing conformation and releases Cl- into the cytosol.
-This working cycle of the AE2 protein replaces a weak acid anion with a strong acid anion, thereby lowering the cellular pH and re-balancing pH homeostasis.
+This working cycle of the AE2 protein replaces a weak acid anion with a strong acid anion, thereby lowering the cellular pH and rebalancing pH homeostasis.